Posts

 "What I Like About You" by The Romantics.

 OK, girls and boys, more 80s TWO-hit wonders: This Palmar/Skill/Marinos '79/'80 power pop/new wave classic was one of only two hits for a Detroit-based band.
 A catchy and timeless tune, it peaked at #49 on Billboard's Hot 100.
-The unmistakable guitar riff was based on Neil Diamond;s "Cherry, Cherry".
-One of the most popular rock anthems of all time, has been used extensively in TV commercials.
+The unmistakable guitar riff was based on Neil Diamond's "Cherry, Cherry".
+One of the most popular rock anthems of all time, it has been used extensively in TV commercials.
 The memorable signature guitar lick which runs through most of the song is an E to Esus4/A/D/A mixolydian chord progression.
-The video was fimed at University of Michigan's Dearborn Rec.
+The video was filmed at University of Michigan's Dearborn Rec.
 Center.
 Song?
 Group?
 For extra credit, name their other hit.
 Answer: "What I Like About You" by The Romantics.
 Other hit - "Talking in Your Sleep" (#3 Billboard 1983). https://www.youtube.com/watch?v=Rqnw5IfbZOU https://www.youtube.com/watch?v=JmGMzyajA2U

 "Fast Car" by Tracy Chapman.